texastribune/tt-docker-base/README.md

 1. If you modify either `Dockerfile.base` or `Dockerfile.dev`:
     1. run `make prepare` after
 1. Bump the version in [VERSION file](VERSION)
-1. Commit your changes
+1. Commit your changes to master.
-1. Tag and push with `make tag`
+1. Tag and push with `make tag`.
 1. If you're merging Dependabot PRs:
     1. merge the PR (maybe merge multiple ones to batch them)
     1. `git checkout master; git merge dependencies`